Ashish-12-Kumar/Music-Store-Analysis/README.md

 # Music-Store-Analysis
-Analyzed the data and answer some questions using SQL.
+Analyze the data and answer some questions using SQL.